josephJaoNasser/bun-hono-backend/README.md

 Backend boiler plate is inspired by laravel.
 This backend is fairly simple to use with the routes and controllers being dynamically imported.

 # Creating a route
 The route is the endpoint which interfaces the API with the client.
-However do note that **ROUTE FILES ARE NOT TO BE EDITED**, and the your logic should be in the controllers.

 The syntax is as follows: